• Skip to primary navigation

 You’ll also Need

-• Piping Bag – You’ll use a piping bag or decorating bulb (my fave kitchen gadget!) with a small round tip for creating the chocolate drizzle.
-A zip top bag with the corner snipped off also works in a pinch.
+To make these cookies, you'll want to gather a couple baking sheets, a stand mixer (or hand mixer), measuring spoons and cups, and a piping bag or decorating bulb (my fave kitchen gadget!) with a small round tip for adding the chocolate drizzle.
+(A zip top bag with the corner snipped off also works in a pinch.)
+Parchment Paper also comes in super handy when decorating the cookies.

 How to Make Peppermint Thumbprint Cookies